Capitol Reef National Park: Native Americans and Mormons

 Fremont-culture Native Americans lived near the perennial Fremont River in the northern part of the Capitol Reef Waterpocket Fold around the year 1000.
 They irrigated crops of maize and squash and stored their grain in stone granaries (in part made from the numerous black basalt boulders that litter the area).
 In the 13th century, all of the Native American cultures in this area underwent sudden change, likely due to a long drought.
 The Fremont settlements and fields were abandoned.

 Many years after the Fremont left, Paiutes moved into the area.
 These Numic-speaking people named the Fremont granaries moki huts and thought they were the homes of a race of tiny people or moki.

 In 1872 Almon H. Thompson, a geographer attached to United States Army Major John Wesley Powell's expedition, crossed the Waterpocket Fold while exploring the area.
 Geologist Clarence Dutton later spent several summers studying the area's geology.
 None of these expeditions explored the Waterpocket Fold to any great extent.

 Following the American Civil War, officials of the Church of Jesus Christ of Latter-day Saints in Salt Lake City sought to establish missions in the remotest niches of the Intermountain West.
 In 1866, a quasi-military expedition of Mormons in pursuit of natives penetrated the high valleys to the west.
 In the 1870s, settlers moved into these valleys, eventually establishing Loa, Fremont, Lyman, Bicknell, and Torrey.

 Mormons settled the Fremont River valley in the 1880s and established Junction (later renamed Fruita), Caineville, and Aldridge.
 Fruita prospered, Caineville barely survived, and Aldridge died.
 In addition to farming, lime was extracted from local limestone, and uranium was extracted early in the 20th century.
-In 1904 the first claim to a uranium mine in the area was staked.
+In 1904, the first claim to a uranium mine in the area was staked.
 The resulting Oyler Mine in Grand Wash produced uranium ore.

-By 1920 no more than ten families at one time were sustained by the fertile flood plain of the Fremont River and the land changed ownership over the years.
+By 1920 no more than ten families at one time were sustained by the fertile flood plain of the Fremont River, and the land changed ownership over the years.
 The area remained isolated.
-The community was later abandoned and later still some buildings were restored by the National Park Service.
-Kilns once used to produce lime are still in Sulphur Creek and near the campgrounds on Scenic Drive.
+The community was later abandoned, and later still some buildings were restored by the National Park Service.
+Kilns once used to produce lime still exist in Sulphur Creek and near the campgrounds on Scenic Drive.

 Early protection efforts

 Local Ephraim Portman Pectol organized a "booster club" in Torrey in 1921.
 Pectol pressed a promotional campaign, furnishing stories to be sent to periodicals and newspapers.
 In his efforts, he was increasingly aided by his brother-in-law, Joseph S. Hickman, who was the Wayne County High School principal.
-In 1924, Hickman extended community involvement in the promotional effort by organizing a Wayne County-wide Wayne Wonderland Club.
+In 1924, Hickman extended community involvement in the promotional effort by organizing a Wayne County–wide Wayne Wonderland Club.
 That same year, Hickman was elected to the Utah State Legislature.